 We are trying to make use of all of our sites to keep the work level balanced and utilize our branches to ensure we can stay within safe client numbers at the main surgeries.
 If you call for a routine appointment, vaccination or an ill pet who is unlikely to require a stay with us, you may be offered an appointment at a different branch to your normal site to be able to accommodate you within a suitable time frame.
 Our Southwell, Calverton and Burton Joyce teams are working to share work load where needed.
 Our Newark surgery is utilizing our new Bingham surgery as well as our Fernwood branch to try and ensure timely visits for all clients.

-We are remaining open for emergency appointments and sick patients, as well as medicines collections and there are also now further services we can offer.
+We are open for booked appointments, emergencies and sick patients, as well as medicines collections.
 We will however continue to maintain a reduced staff to allow physical distancing for our staff.

 We have had confirmation that vaccinations can now continue.
 There are some general guidelines from the manufacturers that we are going to follow to try to allow a safe working environment for our staff by delaying some booster vaccinations for a short period where possible.

 We are now carrying out puppy and kitten primary vaccination courses as well as rabbit vaccinations.

 We will also be offering cat and dog booster vaccinations but we will be trying to spread these across our sites to avoid too much footfall at any one practice.
 Please follow this link for for more vaccine information.

 We may offer you an appointment at one of our other branches other than the one that you usually attend if we are unable to accommodate you at your usual practice.
 Please bear with us if this is the case as social distancing and safety is the reason behind this.